Goals

 • Always stay near to your parent when you are outside the home or in an unfamiliar place.

-Think about the rules you need to teach for building frustration tolerance and healthy habits for living
+Think about the rules you need to teach for building frustration tolerance and healthy habits for living.
+Use the words ‘no,’ ‘not,’ or ‘later’ to help children understand the following:

 • Which privileges are allowed in your household?
 How often? for how long?